ucb-bar/chipyard/docs/VLSI/Sky130-OpenROAD-Tutorial.rst

   * Hammer output directory.
 Can be changed with the ``OBJ_DIR`` variable.
   * Will contain subdirectories such as ``syn-rundir`` and ``par-rundir`` and the ``inputs.yml`` denoting the top module and input Verilog files.

+* ``env.yml``

+  * A template file for tool environment configuration.
+Fill in the install and license server paths for your environment.
+For SLICE and BWRC affiliates, example environment configs are found `here <https://github.com/ucb-bar/hammer/tree/master/e2e/env>`__.

 * ``example-vlsi-sky130``

   * Entry point to Hammer.
 Contains example placeholders for hooks.

 * ``example-sky130.yml``, ``example-openroad.yml``, ``example-designs/sky130-openroad.yml``

   * Hammer IR for this tutorial.
+For SLICE and BWRC affiliates, an example ASAP7 config is found `here <https://github.com/ucb-bar/hammer/tree/master/e2e/pdks>`__.

 * ``example-design.yml``, ``example-asap7.yml``, ``example-tech.yml``